r0light/cna-quality-model/quality-model.md

       Scholl2019 6 "Implement Health Checks and Readiness Checks"; Ibryam2020 4 "Health Probe"; Richardson2019 11.3.1 "Using the Health check API pattern"; Garrison 7 "State Management"; Arundel2019 5 "Liveness Probes"; Arundel2019 5 "Readiness Probes"; Bastani2017 13 "Health Checks"; Indrasiri2021 1 "Why container orchestration?; Health monitoring"; Goniwada2021 4 "Fail Fast", 16 "Health Probe"
 * Modifiability
   * **Automated infrastructure provisioning** (Infrastructure) +> Installability
-    *Infrastructure provisioning and management should be automated as much as possible to reduce the operational effort.
-Ideally it should be combined with components deployments so that no further interaction is needed for a component deployment.*
+    *Infrastructure provisioning should be automated based on component requirements which are either stated explicitly or inferred from the component which should be deployed.
+The infrastructure and tools used should require only minimal manual effort.
+Ideally it should be combined with continuous delivery processes so that no further interaction is needed for a component deployment.*
      Reznik2019 10 "Automated Infrastructure"; Goniwada2021 5 "Automation"
     * **Use infrastructure as code** (Infrastructure) +> Adaptability, Reusability, Recoverability
       *To avoid manual infrastructure operation and configuration, the infrastructure requirements and constraints should be defined (coded) independently of the actual runtime.
 That way a defined infrastructure can be automatically provisioned repeatedly and ideally on different underlying infrastructures (cloud providers).*